Learn how to make a fresh loaf of buttery brioche bread, baked to perfection in a standard loaf pan.

 Due to the extra weight of the butter on the gluten network, don't worry if your dough needs up to an extra hour of time to rise, especially if your kitchen is cold.

-In the case of brioche dough, which has a lot of butter in it, warmer temperatures (even just the warmth from your hands) makes the dough sticker and harder to handle.
+In the case of brioche dough, which has a lot of butter in it, warmer temperatures (even just the warmth from your hands) make the dough sticker and harder to handle.
 Dust the dough lightly with flour as needed to prevent sticking.
 Or pop the dough in the fridge for 10-15 minutes to help the butter firm up before shaping.

 Just because your dough isn’t ready at the time estimates given in the recipe, that doesn’t mean it's not working — there might be other temperature factors affecting how quickly or slowly it gets there!